Does Mehdi Hasan Think Islam Is A Mental Health Issue?

 First there would be denial of the evidence.
 If they can cover up the abuse of children by priests, for the sake of the good name of the church, imagine how far they would go to bury this news.

 And, believers need to believe.
 Islam claims Jesus was a prophet, not the son of God, not Christ.
 But even the Muslim religion would be damaged, since Islam relies on at least Jesus being a prophet.
-If the new evidence disprove Jesus existed, it would mean he was not a prophet of Islam, and so Islam would be damaged, because Mohammed could no longer be trusted.
+If the new evidence disproved Jesus existed, it would mean he was not a prophet of Islam, and so Islam would be damaged, because Mohammed could no longer be trusted.
 Nevertheless, some Christians might turn to Islam, ignoring this difficulty, or perhaps to Scientology, or Buddhism, Hinduism, who knows.

 But I suspect many Christians would just ignore this revelation of the falsity of Christianity.
 The cost of giving up would be too much.

 My mother, who was raised as a child to be a Catholic and converted to Protestantism when she married my father, had many conflicts with the two churches, and eventually gave up on organised religion.
 But she never gave up praying, to a God she could not be sure was what she had been taught.
-When I questioned her, should could not, would not, explain what she actually thought this God entity was.
+When I questioned her, she could not, would not, explain what she actually thought this God entity was.
 He amounted to no more than a sky fairy she thought was listening to her prayers.
 She wasn’t even sure she was a Christian in any meaningful sense – it became a label she used on official forms that asked for one’s religion.

 So, if it could be shown Christianity is fake, academically it would destroy the religion’s credibility … if it’s possible to have any less cerdibility among atheists.